 Graduate Accounting Curriculum

-The Master of Accounting (MSA) program at Wake Forest University is a two semester program that requires 30 hours of graduate coursework with an optional third semester for students who would like to participate in a paid nine-week internship.
-The curriculum consists of 15 hours of required core coursework as well as track-specific and other elective courses (specific course options below).
+The Masters in Accounting (MSA) program at Wake Forest University is a two-semester program that requires 30 hours of graduate coursework with an optional third semester for students who would like to participate in a paid nine-week internship.
+The curriculum consists of a combination of required core coursework, as well as track-specific and other elective courses (specific course options below).

-Students who have not completed the prerequisite courses are required to complete them on the Wake Forest campus during the summer prior to beginning the program in August.
+Students who have not completed the foundational courses are required to complete them on the Wake Forest campus during the summer, with noted exceptions.

 Choose from Three Career Tracks

 - Assurance Services – For careers in the assurance/audit practice area.
-Courses include Advanced Auditing and Assurance Services; Forensic Accounting; and Negotiations.
+Courses include Advanced Auditing and Assurance Services; Forensic Accounting; and Enterprise Risk Management.

 - Financial Transaction Services – Unique to Wake Forest